Arachni/arachni/README.md

 ### CDE packages for Linux

-Arachni is released as [CDE packages](http://stanford.edu/~pgbovine/cde.html) for your convinience.<br/>
+Arachni is released as [CDE packages](http://stanford.edu/~pgbovine/cde.html) for your convinience.
-CDE packages are self contained and thus alleviate the need for Ruby and other dependencies to be installed or root access.<br/>
+CDE packages are self contained and thus alleviate the need for Ruby and other dependencies to be installed or root access.
-You can download the latest CDE package from the [download](https://github.com/Arachni/arachni/downloads) page and escape the dependency hell.<br/>
+You can download the latest CDE package from the [download](https://github.com/Arachni/arachni/downloads) page and escape the dependency hell.

 If you decide to go the CDE route you can skip the rest, you're done.

 ### Cygwin packages for Windows

 Arachni does not yet run natively on Windows systems, however until that day comes you can download a pre-configured Cygwin environment containing Arachni and its dependencies.

 All you need to do is download the [latest self-extracting archive](http://downloads.segfault.gr/arachni/), select a directory for it, open it up and then execute the Cygwin batch file.
 You will then be presented with a Bash shell, after that you'll be able to use Arachni as if you were on a Linux system.

 ### Gem

-To install the Gem or work with the source code you'll also need the following system libraries:
+To install the Gem you'll need the following system libraries:

-    sudo apt-get install build-essential libxml2-dev libxslt1-dev libcurl4-openssl-dev libsqlite3-dev libyaml-dev zlib1g-dev
+    sudo apt-get install build-essential libxml2-dev libxslt1-dev libcurl4-openssl-dev libsqlite3-dev libyaml-dev zlib1g-dev ruby1.9.1-dev ruby1.9.1

-You will also need to have Ruby 1.9.2 (or later) installed *including* the dev package/headers.<br/>
-The prefered ways to accomplish this is by either using [RVM](http://rvm.beginrescueend.com/) or by downloading and compiling the source code for [Ruby](http://www.ruby-lang.org/en/downloads/) manually.

 To install Arachni:

-    gem install arachni
+    sudo gem install arachni

+If you get permission errors retry using ```sudo```.

 ### Source

-If you want to clone the repository and work with the source code then you'll need to run the following to install all gem dependencies and Arachni:
+If you want to clone the repository and work with the source code you'll need to install the system packages described in the "Gem" section above and then run the following to install all gem dependencies and Arachni:

     git clone git://github.com/Arachni/arachni.git
     cd arachni
     gem install bundler
-    rake install
+    bundle install # to resolve possible dev dependencies rake install   # to install to PATH

+If you get permission errors retry using ```sudo```.

 ## Usage